Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 This script will communicate with ROS, and will soon be able to receive a set of joint values to set the robot arm to.

-- Add the newly created RosConnect component to the `niryo_one` GameObject by selecting the RosConnect script in the Project window and dragging it onto the `niryo_one` object in the Hierarchy window.
+- Create a new GameObject and call it RosConnect.
+Add the newly created RosConnect component to the RosConnect GameObject by selecting the RosConnect script in the Project window and dragging it onto the RosConnect object in the Hierarchy window.

 - The `hostName` should be the IP address of your ROS machine (not the one running Unity).